 The screen description (2) gives a one-line explanation of the highlighted screen.
-To bring up the highlighted screen, press ENTER.
+To bring up the highlighted screen, press the ENTER key.

 NOTE: A highlighted selection is indicated by a blinking block cursor positioned over the first character.

 Quitting